keu/docs/astro/environment-variables.md

 ## Access environment variables in a specific environment

-When you access an environment variable with `Variable.get('...')`, a call is made to the secrets backend and the metadata database and this consumes valuable computing resources.
+When a task requires an environment variable and you access it in your DAG with `Variable.get('<environment-variable>')`, a call is made to your secrets backend and the Airflow metadata database.
+This can consume valuable computing resources and negatively affect performance of the Airflow metadata database.

 To avoid this issue, you can run `os.getenv('ENV', '<environment>')` to access a specific environment variable in a specific environment.
 Replace `ENV` with the name of the environment variable you want to access, and  replace `environment` with one of the following: `staging`, `dev`, `local`, or `prod`.